-This painting refers to a poem from the 10th-century Tales of Ise, one of Japan’s most beloved literary works.
-Hiding in the reeds, a man peers at an elegantly dressed woman seated on a veranda.
-They are childhood friends who married, but their life was not prosperous, and the husband now frequently visits a second wife—and a better life—in neighboring Kawachi province.
-His suspicions aroused by his wife’s apparent indifference to his departures, one day he pretends to leave but spies on her instead.
-Seated on the veranda, she recites a poem expressing her concern for his safety.
-Deeply touched, he finds his love for her reborn, and he ceases his trips to Kawachi.
+Hiding in the reeds, his fan shielding his face, a man peers at an elegantly dressed woman seated on a veranda.
+They are childhood friends who married, but their life was not prosperous, and he is now making frequent visits to the home of a new wife and a better life in a neighboring province.
+His suspicions are aroused since his first wife does not seem to show adequate sadness at his departure.
+One day he pretends to leave but hides to spy on her instead.
+She adorns herself, goes out to the veranda, and then recites a poem expressing her concern for his safety on his journey.
+Deeply touched, he renews his love for her and ceases his trips to Kawachi.

 Traveling alone in the dead of night / Oh would that he could safely cross / that mountain (Mt.
 Tatsuta) which recalls the white-capped waves of a wind-blown sea.

 (Leighton Longhi Far Eastern Art, New York, New York) through Alan J. and Ann Strassman, Wellesley, Massachusetts, purchased by the Indianapolis Museum of Art in 2000.